 Intestacy is the legal term used when a person dies without having made a will.
-The Rules of Intestacy designate who is entitled to the estate.
+The intestacy rules specify who is entitled to their estate.

 My late husband did not make a will.
 He has children with his ex-girlfriend and we have children of our own.
 He had some investments and a collection of antiques.
 Who will inherit his estate?

 As his wife you will be entitled to your husband’s personal effects, including the antiques.
-Under the Intestacy Rules you will also receive the “Statutory Legacy” of up to £250,000.
-This is free of tax but it includes interest.
+Under the Intestacy Rules you will also receive the “Statutory Legacy” which as from 6 February 2020 is up to £270,000.
+This is free of tax, but it includes interest.
 You will receive a ‘life interest’ in one half of the residue of your husband’s estate and the four children will all be entitled to an equal share of the other half of the residue.

 What is a ‘life interest’?

 A Life Interest is a legacy where the recipient is entitled to have the benefit of the asset during their lifetime but on their death it passes to someone else.
 You can have a life interest in money (when you can use the income but can’t touch the capital) or property (when you can live in the property or rent it out but can’t sell it and keep the proceeds).